p-martinho/Enumeration/README.md

 For enumerations of type `EnumerationDynamic`, you can use the mappers [`StringEnumerationDynamicMapper`](./src/Enumeration.Mappers/StringEnumerationDynamicMapper.cs) and [`EnumerationDynamicMapper`](./src/Enumeration.Mappers/EnumerationDynamicMapper.cs).

+You can check the sample [here](./samples/Enumeration.Mappers.Sample/Samples/Mapperly).

+# Source Generator
+TODO

 # Disclaimer
-While the enumeration class is a good alternative to `enum` type, it is more complex and also .NET doesn't handle it as it handles `enum` (eg. JSON serialization, model binding, etc.), requiring custom code.
+While the enumeration class is a good alternative to `enum` type, it is more complex and also .NET doesn't handle it as it handles `enum` (e.g. JSON des/serialization, model binding, etc.), requiring custom code.
 Please, be aware that enumeration class may not fit your needs.

 # References